breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <!--|:-------------------------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|-->
 <!--| new pattern | ` 0 `  | ` 1 `  | ` 1 `  | ` 0 `  | ` 1 ` | ` 1 `  | ` 1 `  | ` 0 `  |-->

 This system is also equivalent to a [Turing machine](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
-Although not a particularly efficient one, we could encode any computable function by encoding it as a cellular automata, and mechanically applying the rules until fixpoint termination.
+Although not a particularly efficient one, we could encode any computable function as this automata, and mechanically applying the rules until fixpoint termination.

 ## Graphs, inductively